YutaroHayakawa/ipftrace2/README.md

 #### Function tracer

 Records function calls for packets.
-This is a default tracer.
+This is the default tracer.

 ```
 $ sudo ipft -m 0xdeadbeef